zot/Leisure/README.md

 If you have [node.js](http://nodejs.org/) installed, you can run the command-line Leisure repl by cloning the git repo, changing directory into the top level, and running `node runRepl`.

-To create a notebook, just copy emptyNotebook.lmd to a new file (ending in .lmd).

-Launch a notebook named newFile.lmd like this: `./launch drive.html#load=newFile.lmd`
+For the browser environment, you'll need to use node-webkit, at this point.
+You can bring up the demo with:

+nw --url=file:///[path-to-leisure-dir]/www/org.html#load=introTalk.lorg

+or you can browse one of your own documents with:

+nw .

 # Contact
-If you want to get in touch, you can email me at bill dot burdick at gmail dot com.
+If you want to get in touch, you can email me at bill dot burdick at gmail.